 “Safe” Detergents that Aren’t Really Good

-Again, I don’t like to give lists, but there are some detergents that deserve naming as they are very popular in the CDfB community, and I want you going in with your eyes open.
+Again, I don’t like to give lists, but there are some detergents that deserve naming as they are very popular in the CDfB community, and I want you to go in with your eyes open.

 This detergent is fine, it’s perfectly suitable to use, BUT I do find that the instructions on the back of the bottle/box are confusing, the powder often doesn’t come with a scoop, and the ingredients are on the weak side making it sometimes challenging for folks with hard water.
 If you really want to use this detergent, go for it, just know you may need to spend some extra time working it out and adjusting your routine.
 Often the price is a draw for this one, but it usually requires more than other free & clear options.